itkan-robotics/java-training/README.md

 ## 🤝 Contributing

-This educational resource is designed for FTC robotics teams and programming educators.
-Contributions welcome!
+This educational resource is designed for FRC robotics teams and programming educators.

 ### Content Guidelines
-- Keep examples relevant to robotics and FTC competition
+- Keep examples relevant to robotics and FRC competition
 - Include practical, real-world scenarios
 - Maintain consistent difficulty progression
 - Add interactive exercises for each major concept